Harvey vs Spellbook: AI Legal Tools Compared (2026)

 Spellbook is the right choice when you are a solo practitioner, small firm, or mid-size practice that wants AI assistance directly in Word without enterprise complexity or pricing.
 If most of your AI use case is "help me draft and review this contract right now," Spellbook's Word integration is hard to beat.

 Spellbook also makes sense when adoption speed matters.
-There is no enterprise sales process, no months-long implementation.
-Install the plugin, start using it.
+There is no enterprise sales process and no configuration project: install the plugin, start using it.
 For lawyers who are Word-native and want to stay that way, Spellbook meets them where they already work.

 Choose Spellbook when: